Or, how I ended up wearing hurache sandals next to Silvino Cubesare Quimare.

 Bring yourself back into balance

 Plan 2 Is all about balancing your blood sugar, kicking your sugar habit, reducing inflammation and healing long-term allergies (including asthma and eczema).
 This is a grain and bean free, vegetable-full, meat and nuts diet plan that will create a vital relationship between you, the plant world and your kitchen!
-There is a vegan option that includes the use of fermented soy products.
-This goal of this plan is to eat a HUGE variety of vegetables raw and cooked (we’re going to have a little competition to see who can eat the most different kinds of vegetables in 21 days).
+There is a vegan option that includes the use of beans and fermented soy products.
+The goal of this plan is to eat a HUGE variety of vegetables raw and cooked (we’re going to have a little competition to see who can eat the most different kinds of vegetables in 21 days).
 It ends with you sugar-free and vibrantly healthy.

 Both plans are complimented by the use of traditional Ayurvedic herbs and spices and a daily self-care routine.